A Great Wall

-A Great Wall (北京故事 (Beijing Story)) is a 1986 comedy-drama film written, directed and starring Peter Wang.
+A Great Wall (北京故事 (Beijing Story)) is a 1986 comedy-drama film written and directed by and starring Peter Wang.
 It was the first American feature film shot in the People's Republic of China and was Kelvin Han Yee's first film.

 Plot

 When a Silicon Valley Chinese American executive goes back to his homeland of China for the first time in 30 years, he and his family encounter many culture clashes between the lives that they lead in the United States and the lives of their relatives in China.
 The finale of the movie includes an exciting table tennis match involving the Chinese-American son played by Kelvin Han Yee.